 Throughout 2019, the Department of Health and Social Care are leading a full review of the Autism Strategy.
 They will be launching a call-for-evidence about how the current Strategy is working and what the next Strategy should look at.
 As the UK's autism research charity we are feeding the latest evidence into the strategy.

-We have worked with autistic people, relatives and researchers to develop a set of briefings.
+We have worked with autistic people, relatives and researchers to develop a set of briefings that we've compiled into a compendium document.
 These contain recommendations on a series of topics based on the latest research evidence.
-We will release these throughout March, April and May 2019.

 Adult mental health